marcelkohl/dbex/README.md

 ## TODO
 - clone datamodel folder into engine plugin (so files are always synced with core) -- need to be a kind of base engine which will be forked and updated as needed;
-- execute query from selected text (opened file or query area)
-- select opened databases from statusbar, so selected query with hotkey can automatically run based on that
 - fix action buttons styling on tree items
 - generate log from all queries
 - create connection action for refresh